-If A = 1 or 2 then the area is scored as an agreement, otherwise not If B = 1 or 2 then the area is scored as high decision making power, if 3 or 4 low power have, how to spend free time, how much time to spend with relatives, how to spend money on large or small purchases, where to go for vacations, whether to go to church, and when to have sex, among others.
+If A = 1 or 2 then the area is scored as an agreement, otherwise not If B = 1 or 2 then the area is scored as high decision making power, if 3 or 4 low power Within the four cells created by crossing A by B, have, how to spend free time, how much time to spend with relatives, how to spend money on large or small purchases, where to go for vacations, whether to go to church, and when to have sex, among others.
 Because of the homogeneity of the sample, all questions were deemed to be applicable to all couples participating in the study.